sinbad/UnityBuildReleasePS/Readme.md

 This tool will by default built a version of the game in Unity's "development mode" and a version without this set.
 We have various debug options enabled in development builds in our game (replay functionality, triggering events manually etc) which are excluded in production mode.
+The default of whether to include development builds for Steam and non-Steam builds is controlled in `buildconfig.json` settings **BuildSteamDevMode** and **BuildNonSteamDevMode**.
-You can choose to build one or other variant with the `-prodonly` and `-devonly` options to `build.ps1`
+You can also choose to build one or other variant with the `-prodonly` and `-devonly` options to `build.ps1`.

 There are preprocessor define variants you can add for dev/non-dev builds via the **DefinesDevMode** and **DefinesNonDevMode** settings.